-- (a) Orders for drugs and biologicals are addressed in the Medical Orders Article. - (b) Blood transfusions and intravenous medications will be administered only on the order of a physician in accordance with state law and approved Hospital policies and procedures.
-The physician ordering the blood transfusion should indicate in the patient's medical record the reason for the patient's transfusion. - (c) Adverse medication reactions, transfusion reactions, and errors in administration of medications will be immediately documented in the patient's medical record and reported to the attending physician, the director of pharmaceutical services, and, if appropriate, to the Hospital's quality assessment and performance improvement program. - (d) The pharmacy may substitute an alternative equivalent product for a prescribed brand name when the alternative is of equal quality and ingredients, and is to be administered for the same purpose and in the same manner. - (e) Except for investigational or experimental drugs in a clinical investigation, all drugs and biologicals administered will be listed in the latest edition of: United States Pharmacopeia, National Formulary, or the American Hospital Formulary Service. - (f) The use of investigational or experimental drugs in clinical investigations will be subject to the rules established by the Medical Staff Executive Committee and in full compliance with the Statement of Principles involved in the use of investigational drugs, including all regulations of the Food and Drug Administration. - (g) Information relating to medication interactions, therapy, side effects, toxicology, dosage, indications for use, and routes of administration will be readily available to members of the Medical Staff, other practitioners and Hospital staff.
+- (a) Orders for drugs and biologicals are addressed in the Medical Orders Article. - (b) Blood transfusions and intravenous medications will be administered in accordance with state law and approved policies and procedures.
+The physician ordering the blood transfusion should indicate in the patient's medical record the reason for the patient's transfer. - (c) Adverse medication reactions, transfusion reactions, and errors in administration of medications will be immediately documented in the patient's medical record and reported to the attending physician, the director of pharmaceutical services, and, if appropriate, to the Hospital's quality assessment and performance improvement program. - (d) The pharmacy may substitute an alternative equivalent product for a prescribed brand name when the alternative is of equal quality and ingredients, and is to be administered for the same purpose and in the same manner. - (e) Except for investigational or experimental drugs in a clinical investigation, all drugs and biologicals administered will be listed in the latest edition of: United States Pharmacopeia, National Formulary, or the Homeopathic Pharmacopoeia of the United States. - (f) The use of investigational or experimental drugs in clinical investigations will be subject to the rules established by the Medical Staff Executive Committee and in full compliance with the Statement of Principles involved in the use of investigational drugs, including all regulations of the Food and Drug Administration.